Social media optimization (SMO) helps business owners, content creators and social media marketers get the most out of their social media presence.

 To the untrained eye, a brand’s social media presence might seem effortless, but there’s a lot that goes on behind the scenes to ensure that social media accounts are being used as effectively as possible.

-There are 5 key areas of your social strategy to focus on optimizing with different techniques:
+There are 5 key areas to focus on in your social media optimization strategy:

 Read on to find out how best to optimize for each category.